A Quick Guide

 Longsands Academy - 3.2 miles away in St. Neots, 11-18, school bus during term.

 The main East-Coast line passes to the west of the village.
 There is a mainline station at St. Neots, just under three miles and a five minute drive away, there is no regular bus service that provides easy access to the railway station.
-The trains are audible, especially from the back gardens of the High Street (where I live) though you soon "tune them out" and don't notice them after a short while.
+The trains are audible, especially from the back gardens of the High Street (where I live) though you soon "tune them out" and don't notice them.

 Great Paxton has one pub, The Bell situated towards the southern end of the High Street at no.50.
 It is a free house and sells the usual array of pub drinks, there is a restaurant room attached which functions as a restaurant for several days a week or for further seating and as a group meeting room at other times, there is also a beer garden for the warmer months.
 Beyond doing the things that all pubs with food do, it is very much the heart of the community with many different groups and societies using it as a meeting place during the day and in the evening when hot or cold drinks and/or food can be supplied by arrangement.